Tanishq4331/nustutors/README.md

 - Consider variations of modules
 - Custom firestore rule -> public, protected fields on profile
 - Show locations on tutor and tutee modals
-- Wrap accordion in a fixed scrollable div